 Learn how to measure your horse’s vital signs

-Every horse owner needs to know how to check their horse’s temperature, pulse, and respiration (TPR) rate.
-These vital signs are indicators of your horse’s health and well-being.
+Every horse owner needs to know the normal horse temperature and how to check it, as well as the horse’s pulse and respiration (TPR) rate.
+These vital signs indicate the horse’s health and well-being.

 A horse gallops with his lungs, preserves with his heart, and wins with his character.